 Siesta Key Family Vacation: Day 2

-- Take a morning walk to Meaney’s Mini Donuts in Siesta Key Village
+- Take a morning walk to Meany’s Mini Donuts in Siesta Key Village.

-- Check out week-long bike, beach chair, and beach umbrella rentals from Robinhood Rentals (or the business of your choice)
+- Check out a week-long bike, beach chair, and beach umbrella rental from Robinhood Rentals (or the business of your choice).

 Siesta Key Beach

-The sugary-white sand found here is literally out-of-this-world amazing and is what draws families and vacation-goers here year-after-year.
+The sugary-white sand and turquoise waters found here are literally out-of-this-world amazing – and is what draws families and vacation-goers here year after year.

-The full line-up of amenities offered at Siesta Key Public Beach include:
+The full line-up of amenities offered at Siesta Key Public Beach includes:

 - First aid center with lifeguards on duty year-round